-The U-Bend It Eating Utensils are great for people with limited range of motion, Arthritis and grasping difficulties.
+The U-Bend It Eating Utensils are great for people with limited range of motion, Arthritis, and grasping difficulties.
 It features a large, built-up handle and twistable shaft for bending to either the left or right angles.
-Other features include a contoured shape handle for easy grasping and stainless steel bowl for the spoon and stainless steel tines for the fork.
+Other features include a contoured shape handle for easy grasping, stainless steel bowl for the spoon, and stainless steel tines for the fork.
 Dishwasher Safe!

 Maddak U-Bend It Utensils, Fork

 - Bendable fork for individuals with upper extremity weakness, arthritis, or reduced range of motion

 - Twist in shaft for ease of bending to either side at any angle

 - Contoured shape for ease of holding and using